petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 `paper.tex`, which is understandable, and `dvc.lock`,
-which is a file DVC creates to keep track of the pipeline, and shows up in the "Staged Changes" list.
+which is a file DVC creates to keep track of the pipeline, and shows up in the "Staged Changes" list, which is the list of files that would be added to a snapshot if we were to create a commit right now.
 We want to save the changes both this file and `paper.tex` in one commit, so let's stage the changes to `paper.tex`, write a commit message, and click commit.
+It is conventional to use the imperative mood for commit messages, so instead of something like "Added new text", one might use "Add new text", though it's totally up to you and your collaborators to define that for your project.

 ![Staging the changes.](/images/latex-collab/stage.png)

-We'll then see a button to sync the changes with the cloud, which we can go ahead and press.
+After committing we'll see a button to sync the changes with the cloud, which we can go ahead and press.
+This will first pull and then push our commits up to GitHub, which our collaborators will then be able to pull into their own workspaces.

 ### Push the PDF to the Calkit Cloud

-The default behavior of DVC is to not save pipeline outputs to Git, but instead commit them to DVC, since Git is not particularly well suited to large files.
+The default behavior of DVC is to not save pipeline outputs like our compiled PDF to Git, but instead commit them to DVC, since Git is not particularly good at handling large and/or binary files.
-The Calkit Cloud serves as a DVC remote for us to push these artifacts to back them up.
+The Calkit Cloud serves as a "DVC remote" for us to push these artifacts to back them up and make them available to our team.

 If we go down to the terminal and run `calkit push`, we'll push our DVC artifacts (just the PDF at this point) up to the cloud as well,